hggh/awesant/OutputSocketOptions.md

 ### ssl_ca_file, ssl_cert_file, ssl_key_file, ssl_verify_mode

-If you want to use ssl connections to the server you can set the path to your ca, certificate and key file.
+If you want to use ssl connections to the server you can set the path to your ca or certificate file.

 The option ssl_verify_mode can be set to SSL_VERIFY_PEER, or SSL_VERIFY_NONE.
 Lowercase is allowed.